armagan-droid/Scripts/AwxInventoryScripts/README.md

 ## Installation

-Use the package manager [pip](https://pypi.org/project/pyvcloud/) to install pyvcloud in the awx task container or Dockerfile of the awx task.
+Use the package manager [pip](https://pypi.org/project/pyvcloud/) to install pyvcloud in the awx task container or add to Dockerfile of the awx task.

 ```bash
 pip install pyvcloud